MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 2.**Preliminary checks**

 Copilot analyzes the prompt for responsible AI checks, jailbreak checks and that it does not pose any risk.
+If the prompt fails any of the checks, Copilot disengages the conversation.

 3.**Reasoning**